 ~Xandria Posted May 7, 2013 Share Posted May 7, 2013 My opinion might not be really objective, as i am an atheist, raised by an atheist family.
 Even my grandmother is atheist, and actually she hates religion more than me.
 I'll try to explain as best as I can, but being a non native English speaker I might have some problems expressing what I men, so sorry :P I firmly believe that religion has done more bad than good globally, because many people use it as an excuse to do whatever they want.
 There are many wars all over the world because of that, mainly between abrahamic religions.
 They are essentially the same, with some differences when interpreting the sacred books, so I don't understand all this fighting.
 When I try to think what good has come from religion, only bad things come to my mind.
 Really.
 Religion does not unite people, in small communities maybe, but when it comes to large groups it fails.
 There are many countries that are struggling because they have two, or more religious groups fighting.
 I live in a non confessional state (Spain) but everyday I see how religion is taking more and more power on the government on issues so important as the abortion rights or same sex marriage.
 Religion should be kept private, but it never is.
 Every time I see a president, or a government saying things like "God bless you" or accepting they responsibility in the government with one hand over the bible (I don't know how to say it in English, I hope you understand what I mean) it makes me mad.
 Religions imposes, always, and that's what I do not like it.
 It affects me, even when I'm not part of it.
 It makes people conformists, it makes people not to question anything as it is God's will, and most of all it makes people hate.
 I know I'm making it general, I know many religious people who are not like that, but as i see the world, the majority is like that.
 For me religion is mythology, and I see no difference between praising Jesus or Thor.
 Wow, very well said.
 Glad I came across your post as I feel the exact same way.
 I'm more of an anti-theist than anything, if I'm being completely honest and your reasoning is completely valid.
 I'd also like to point out the injustices to the scientific community in the name of religion.
 As you pointed out, it tells people not to think but to rely solely on faith.
 So when science comes out with something that is conflicting with a religious view, science and religion are at war and still are.
 From an American perspective, only about half of the people here believe in evolution.
 Only half.
 It just blows my mind when we have so much evidence to the contary.
 It's my belief that science and free thinking is what will turn this world into a better place.
 If that ever happens?
 I don't know.
 I do know the atheist population is growing and so is the number of people who believe in evolution, slowly that is.
 To me, I'd go as far to say that religion is a form of child abuse.
 Scaring a young child into thinking there's a special place in hell for all the "bad people".
 Not only is it misleading but scary to a young child.
 I would love to see this world start putting more empthasis on science and reason and less on religion.
 Mireia 1 Link to comment Share on other sites More sharing options...

 wakka9ca Posted May 7, 2013 Share Posted May 7, 2013 @Mireia and Xandria: Devout anti-theism is just as bad as the things they hate the most: the imposition of a belief - that of anti-theism.
 What you described so far in terms of negative effect of religion can also be seen in socio-cultural aspects outside of religion, notably despotism, excessive capitalism and most of the extreme forms of activism in the world.
 These are not effects uniquely restricted to religions, but more of human social tendencies as a whole.
 Religion is not the root of all the problems.
 Some of them yes but not all of them.
-An entirely secular state does not mean those same problems are not going emerge. coltom and b_alasdair 2 Link to comment Share on other sites More sharing options...
+An entirely secular state does not mean those same problems are not going emerge. b_alasdair and coltom 2 Link to comment Share on other sites More sharing options...

 Mireia Posted May 7, 2013 Share Posted May 7, 2013 @Mireia and Xandria: Devout anti-theism is just as bad as the things they hate the most: the imposition of a belief - that of anti-theism.
 What you described so far in terms of negative effect of religion can also be seen in socio-cultural aspects outside of religion, notably despotism, excessive capitalism and most of the extreme forms of activism in the world.
 These are not effects uniquely restricted to religions, but more of human social tendencies as a whole.
 Religion is not the root of all the problems.
 Some of them yes but not all of them.
 An entirely secular state does not mean those same problems are not going emerge.
 I am not a devout atheist, I do not consider atheism as a religion.
 I do not have faith, as it implies not having evidence.
 What you mention about socio-cultural aspects is true.
 However I'd like you to consider how our culture (any culture) has its roots on religion, so does our moral.
 Even I recognize that many of my culture, and festivities are religious related.
 I know, Christianism is part of my cultural heritage.
 How does that affect to how I behave, or how i see the world.
 I guess it does a lot.
 Also, I am just giving my opinion, not imposing anything.
 I've never, ever, tried to convince a religious person to stop believing in God.
 However, many religious people try to impose their beliefs on me.
 And I'm going to give you a very personal example.
 I am lesbian, and i have to hear everyday, in my own country, how I'm unable to raise a child.
 Or how i am sick, or confused, or that I suffered from child abuse (yeah, someone told me that) and that's why I do not have a "natural" way of expressing my feelings.
 That's what religion says about me.
 I don't know how you see it, but that's what I call "imposing" I wouldn't care about that If it weren't that these opinions (Rouco Varela, Spanish bishop, has said all those things, many times) are being seriously considered on my government.
 Catholic Church in Spain is a true lobby, and is getting more power everyday.
 I believe that, as you said, religion is not the root of all the problems, but it's one of its main causes. ~Xandria 1 Link to comment Share on other sites More sharing options...